lifegems/js-bootcamp/docs/Week 4/1 - Monday.md

 [Course Overview](../index.md)
-# Programming Fundamentals
+# TypeScript
-* Introduction to Instructor and Students
+* What is TypeScript?
-* Why Learn Programming?
+* Features
-* Overview of the Course
-* Hello World app
+* Using TypeScript in an app